 We searched six trial databases (three commercial and three public) using database-specific terminology where available, for two smaller oncology indications (mesothelioma and macroglobulinemia) and pertussis.
-The following clinical trial databases were searched: NIH ClinicalTrials.gov, European Union EudraCT, World Health Organization ICTRP, Citeline TrialTrove, Adis Clinical Trials Insight, and Cortellis Competitive Intelligence.
+The following clinical trial databases were searched:

+- NIH ClinicalTrials.gov

+- European Union EudraCT

+- World Health Organization ICTRP

+- Citeline TrialTrove

+- Adis Clinical Trials Insight

+- Cortellis Trials Intelligence.

 The records retrieved were combined into a single report for each indication and the "Identify Common Trial ID" tool was used to match related trials across databases.
 Statistics were calculated for the percentages of total records and total trials retrieved from each database.

-We then created trial timelines for a selection of mesothelioma checkpoint trials to evaluate coverage and content variation.
+We then created trial timelines for a selection of mesothelioma checkpoint trials (from both single databases and from the combination of all six databases) to evaluate coverage and content variation.